MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ---
-title: Troubleshoot the AKS engine on Azure Stack Hub | Microsoft Docs
+title: Troubleshoot the AKS engine on Azure Stack Hub
 description: This article contains troubleshooting steps for the AKS engine on Azure Stack Hub.
 author: mattbriggs